 When two or more parameters are directly or indirectly proportional to one another, their relationship is expressed as a = kb or a = k/b, where k indicates how the two variables are related.
 This k is known as the proportionality constant.

 The constant of proportionality is the ratio of two proportional values at a constant value.
 Two variable values have a proportional relationship when either their ratio or their product gives a constant.
 The proportionality constant’s value is determined by the proportion between the two specified quantities.
 This relation can be of two types direct variation and inverse variation.

-Direct Variation: The standard equation for direct variation is a = kb, which means that if ‘b’ increases, so does ‘a’, and if ‘b’ decreases, then ‘a’ also decreases.
+Direct Variation: The standard equation for direct variation is a = kb, which means that if ‘b’ increases, so do ‘a’, and if ‘b’ decreases, then ‘a’ also decreases.
 The best example of direct proportionality is the cost of products.
 The cost increases when demand increases and vice versa.
 It is expressed as a ∝ b.